jasonwist/Just_a_Few_Garys/Constitution/Constitution.md

 1. Seeding is based on regular season records and the subsequent tiebreakers outlined by Yahoo and this constitution and are generated automatically by your league service.
 Playoff seedings are not debatable.
 1. The top 6 seeds make the playoffs and are eligible for the Payout.
 1. Once a team is eliminated from either the cash prize or the punishment their team will be locked.
+### Section 2.08 COVID-19
+1. Due to the threat of COVID-19 we have introduced 2 IR spots for COVID designation only.
+1. Adding a player with the wrong designation will result in not being able to start a kicker the following week and the player will be removed from the IR spot.

 ## Article III.
 The Draft
 ### Section 3.01 Live Draft